01-edu/rc/README.md

 - Finally the main function is shown as illegal-definition because the function is using disallowed functions that does not mean that the function can not be defined it just mean that the definition of the function must be changed to not use disallowed functions.
 - Notice that the third column of the output with the tag "LOCATION:" show the location in the following way filepath:line:column
   This mean that you have to substitute the illegal function for ones that are allowed or write your own function with allowed functions

+When `cheating` occurs, the exit code will be `127`, when the submitted code respect the restrictions, exit code will be `0`, and `1` will be returned in case an error occurs (no config file, invalid yaml, bad regex etc)